pclava/mips_assembler/README.md

 $ ./build test.asm a.out
 $ ./mips_assembler test.asm a.out
 ```
-Two example files and their object files are given in the `examples/` directory.
+An example file and its object file are given in the `examples/` directory.

 ## Support
 The assembler does not support the entire MIPS instruction set.
 Namely, it does not support: